 We flew into Guatemala City then took a four hour bus ride on an extremely bumpy road past several volcanos, rubber trees and coffee plantations.
 The countryside, isolation and poverty reminded me of the movie Romancing the Stone.
 We arrived on Sunday to a warm welcome at La Clinica Maxeña and got to work setting up the operating room and eye clinic, as well as examining patients, including Catarina.
 That night, we slept in comfortable little rooms on the clinic campus.

-Monday morning, the impressive third world operating room was ready to go thanks to our team, and Catarina was brought in obviously nervous, but completely trusting.
-She only spoke her native language of K’iche’, so my Spanish was of limited use.
-Fortunately, the local staff was extremely helpful translating my Spanish to K’iche’.
-“Utz” was the only K’iche’ word that we learned, which means “good.”
+On Monday morning, the impressive operating room was ready to go and Catarina was brought in, obviously nervous, but completely trusting.
+She only spoke K’iche’, which is a Maya language of Guatemala, so my Spanish was of limited use.
+Fortunately, the local staff was extremely helpful translating my Spanish to K’iche’, and I did get to learn that the word “utz” in K’iche’ means “good.”

 We completed Catarina’s eye surgery without complications and the smile on her face after the procedure was priceless.
 I suspect that my smile was just as big.

 A billboard Our eye care team worked at La Clinica Maxena the rest of the week, rotating between the operating room and clinic every day through Saturday morning.
 We then examined the last post-operative patients, closed up the eye clinic and operating room and headed to the colonial capital of Antigua for a little sightseeing and hot shower.
 The days were long but the experience was unforgettable…it was “Utz” all around!

 Boulder Medical Center